Rachel enjoys writing advice articles on various topics and parenting articles.

 The townhome has been perfect for our family.
-It is convenient to the bus route, is a great size, and we love the immaculate condition it came in.
-In additon, we have become friends with some of our neighbors.
+It is convenient to the bus route, it's a great size, and we love the immaculate condition it came in.
+In addition, we have become friends with some of our neighbors.

 Unfortunately, we are not happy with the news of the rent increase.
 While we do understand that property taxes are going up, as well as the cost of upkeep, we feel that the increase is too steep.
 Please consider lowering the increase to $50.

 Writing a letter takes some effort, careful thinking, and research.
-Even if nothing comes for writing and mailing your letter, you will at least know that you did everything possible to change the matter.
-Good Luck!
+Even if nothing comes from writing and mailing your letter, you will at least know that you did everything possible to change the matter.
+Good luck!

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.